JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions_preview.md

 // "Replace Arrays.asList().stream() with Stream.of()" "true-preview"
 ```

-This explicitly allows for preview testing and checks that the text generated by preview on a non-physical file is the same as the text generated by actual action.
+This explicitly allows for preview testing and checks that the text generated by preview on a non-physical
+file is the same as the text generated by actual action.

 If you have a customized preview text or HTML, you may create a `previewXyz` file (preserve the original extension) near `beforeXyz` and `afterXyz`.
 Now, the preview (no matter if it is a diff or HTML) will be compared to the content of that file.

-If you use [`CodeInsightTestFixture`](%gh-ic%/platform/testFramework/src/com/intellij/testFramework/fixtures/CodeInsightTestFixture.java), please note the following useful methods:

-- `checkPreviewAndLaunchAction()` is a replacement for `launchAction()`.
-  If you call `launchAction()` directly and your action should generate diff-preview which equals to original file content,
-  use `checkPreviewAndLaunchAction()` with this call, and preview will be checked as well.
-- `checkIntentionPreviewHtml()` asserts that HTML preview is generated and that it equals to the supplied text.
-- `getIntentionPreviewText()` returns the preview text for a given action.

-If you are unsatisfied with these methods, or you have a custom framework and want to support preview testing,
-please look through the implementations of the aforementioned methods.
-The provided helper functions in
+Finally,
 [`IntentionPreviewPopupUpdateProcessor`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/intention/impl/preview/IntentionPreviewPopupUpdateProcessor.kt)
-may also be useful.
+provides useful helper functions.

 ## Preparation for the Default Diff Preview

 To prepare existing intentions for the normal diff preview, plugin authors must understand the underlying framework and how it works to a certain degree.
 This section will provide these details and guide developers through possible scenarios.

-Normally, a non-physical copy of the file arrives in the `generatePreview()` method.
+Normally, a non-physical copy of the file is provided to the `generatePreview()` method.
-When overriding `generatePreview()`, you can apply any changes to that file and return `IntentionPreviewInfo.DIFF`
+When overriding `generatePreview()`, you can apply any changes to that file and return `IntentionPreviewInfo.DIFF`.
-and the diff between the original file content and the changed file content will be shown in the preview.
+The diff between the original file content and the changed file content will be shown in the preview.

-The default implementation of `generatePreview()` does further checks to ensure your action is safe.
+The default implementation of `generatePreview()` employs further checks to ensure your action is safe.
 These checks consist of the following:

 - Verify that `startsInWriteAction()` returns `true`.